-Gag Grouper
+Gag

-Gag grouper is a socially and economically important species for both the commercial and recreational sectors, and is growing in popularity.
-Regulatory Amendment 14 (SAFMC 2014) contains a detailed description of communities associated with gag grouper, and is incorporated herein by reference.
-Most commercial landings of gag grouper occur in South Carolina and North Carolina, with Murrells Inlet, SC, having the highest regional quotient (relative commercial landings and value).
+Gag is a socially and economically important species for both the commercial and recreational sectors.
+Regulatory Amendment 14 to the Snapper Grouper FMP (SAFMC 2013a) contains a detailed description of communities associated with gag grouper, and is incorporated herein by reference.
+Most commercial landings of gag occur in South Carolina and North Carolina, with Murrells Inlet, South Carolina, having the highest regional quotient (relative commercial landings and value).
 Other important commercial communities for gag grouper include the South Carolina communities of Little River, Charleston, and McClellanville; the North Carolina communities of Wilmington, Hampstead, Morehead City, Surf City, Wrightsville Beach, Winnabow, Shallotte, Emerald Isle, Sneads Ferry, Beaufort, Carolina Beach and Atlantic Beach; and the Florida communities of Mayport, Cocoa, St Augustine, and Fort Pierce.
 Most of these communities have high levels of engagement and reliance on commercial fishing also (SAFMC 2013a).
-Relative to the rest of the region, Georgia communities have low levels of commercial landings of gag grouper, although some commercial vessels in the community of Townsend may target some gag grouper.
+Relative to the rest of the region, Georgia communities have low levels of commercial landings of gag, although some commercial vessels in the community of Townsend may target some gag.

-In the recreational component of the gag grouper fishery, areas with high levels of recreational fishing engagement and reliance that could be affected by management changes to gag grouper include the North Carolina communities of Atlantic Beach, Carolina Beach, Morehead City, and Wanchese; and the South Carolina community of Murrells Inlet (SAFMC 2014).
+In the recreational component of the gag fishery, areas with high levels of recreational fishing engagement and reliance that could be affected by management changes to gag include the North Carolina communities of Atlantic Beach, Carolina Beach, Morehead City, and Wanchese; and the South Carolina community of Murrells Inlet (SAFMC 2014).
 Relative to the rest of the region, Georgia communities have low levels of recreational landings of red porgy.
-However, for-hire businesses and private anglers in communities such as Savannah, Darien, Brunswick, and St Simons Island may target some gag grouper.
+However, for-hire businesses and private anglers in communities such as Savannah, Darien, Brunswick, and St Simons Island may target some gag.